IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 •	Do testing on all 4 forms for incomlete submission.
 Double check and test responsive in the forms (test button click and span text).

-•	In volunteer form, for the over 18 question change options from 'true' and 'false' into a checkbox.
-[DONE] - Albert

 •	In volunteer form, disable or hide newsletter options when Email preferences is unchecked.

-•	Finish up regex patterns for the remaining inputs in volunteer form.
-[DONE] - Albert
+•	Implement regex patterns for Foster, Dog, Cat forms (see volunteer form and login email pattern).

-•	Error handling for http response in volunteer form.
+•	Implement booletproof error handling for http response in volunteer form.

 ### ADMIN-SIDE: